-Learn to preserve the built environment as part of a comprehensive ethic of environmental, cultural and economic sustainability.
+Learn to preserve the built and natural environments as part of a comprehensive ethic of environmental, cultural and economic sustainability.

 The five-course, 15-unit Heritage Conservation Graduate Certificate prepares students for professional preservation practice.

 The Southwestern United States is a unique laboratory within which to explore a range of cultures, architectural styles and landscapes, whether in person or online.
 And because the certificate is part of the Desert Southwest Cooperative Ecosystem Studies Unit, students have access to a wide range federal heritage conservation and historic preservation projects throughout the region.

 The certificate stands on its own or may be combined as a specialty with other CAPLA degrees, including the Master of Architecture, MS Architecture, Master of Landscape Architecture and MS Urban Planning.